patroni/patroni/docs/existing_data.rst

    #.
 Immediate restart of the standby nodes.
    #.
 Scheduled restart of the primary node within a maintenance window.

 #.
-If you configured permanent slots in step ``1.2.``, then you should remove them from ``slots`` configuration through :ref:`patronictl edit-config cluster-name member-name <patronictl_edit_config_parameters>` command once the ``restart_lsn`` of the slots created by Patroni is able to catch up with the ``restart_lsn`` of the original slots for the corresponding members.
+If you configured permanent slots in step ``1.2.``, then you should remove them from ``slots`` configuration through :ref:`patronictl edit-config cluster-name <patronictl_edit_config_parameters>` command once the ``restart_lsn`` of the slots created by Patroni is able to catch up with the ``restart_lsn`` of the original slots for the corresponding members.
 By removing the slots from ``slots`` configuration you will allow Patroni to drop the original slots from your cluster once they are not needed anymore.
 You can find below an example query to check the ``restart_lsn`` of a couple slots, so you can compare them:

    .. code-block:: sql